CarlosRtz/sand-simulation/README.md

 # Compiling
 **Note:** Currently uses **GLFW**
-- To compile using gcc, run:
+- To compile using gcc:
-    - `gcc ./src/main.c ./src/particle.c -o sand-sim -lglfw -lGL -lm`
+    - Run `gcc ./src/main.c ./src/particle.c -o sand-sim -lglfw -lGL -lm`
     - The executable will be placed in the current directory
     - Run `./sand-sim`